wangliTeam/data-and-code/TME-related signature in BRCA/Identifying tumour microenvironment-related signature/README.md

-# Identifying tumour microenvironment-related signature
+# Identifying tumour microenvironment-related signature correlates with prognosis and immunotherapy response in breast cancer